JohnKearney2020/API-Project/README.md

 * You must host your site on AWS

-Our application was build using HTML, CSS, and JavaScript.
+Our application was built using HTML, CSS, and JavaScript.
 Data is generated using GoogleMap APIs  and ZomatoAPI.
 Four participants collaborated using GitHub.
 In addition to front-end development, this project allows us to master  version control  habits and merge conflict-solving skills.
 The idea of the application is to enable user to  find perfect meeting point in the middle between two addresses both time-wise or distance-wise.

 ## How it Works